 Typical Starting Salary Range — According to the Bureau of Labor Statistics, the lowest-paid special education teachers were earning annual salaries of $38,660 or less as of 2017.
 This figure is probably representative of the low end of the scale for entry-level salaries in this vocation.
-Payscale gives us insights about the amount of the average starting salary for special education teachers; it is in the neighborhood of $41,032 per year.
+Payscale gives us insights about the amount of the average starting salary for special education teachers; it’s in the neighborhood of $41,032 per year.

 Median Salary — Special education teachers collectively were earning median salaries of $58,980 per year as of May 2017.

-While these salaries may seem low in proportion to the academic training and extensive skill set required for success at this job, there are a couple of things aspiring special ed teachers should keep in mind.
+While these salaries may seem low in proportion to the academic training and extensive skill set required for success at this job, there are a couple of things to keep in mind.
 First, the typical special education teacher gets to take substantial time off over the summer months and on holidays — typically 2-3 months out of the year all together.
 It’s possible for special ed teachers to earn additional income during the summer months by tutoring, freelance writing, blogging or working at temporary jobs.
 There are some special education teachers who are earning $1,200+ in bonuses and $1,500 profit-sharing dividends in addition to their annual salaries.

 Maximum Salary — In 2017, the highest-paid special education teachers were earning impressive salaries of at least $95,320 per year.

-Key Responsibilities of a Special Educaton Teacher:
+Key Responsibilities of a Special Education Teacher